pinewoodgreens/pinewoodgreens.github.io/trash_and_recycling.md

 ## Read the Garbage Grid

-The [Garbage Grid](https://onedrive.live.com/embed?cid=529E6218CA92DA58&resid=529E6218CA92DA58%2122896&authkey=AMh_096ZNgqpNuc&em=2) tells you what goes in the recycling bin, what to do with furniture and large appliances, how to dispose of yard trash, and other assorted guides for special item removal.
+The [Garbage Grid](/documents/Garbage%20Grid%202025.docx) is a printable reference guide that tells you what goes in the recycling bin, what to do with furniture and large appliances, how to dispose of yard trash, and other assorted guides for special item removal.

 [Champion Services](https://www.cswaste.com/) takes away our garbage.
 You can reach them at 703-239-8540.